mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 clientEncryption } })

 But this would require a MongoCollection to peek into the internals of a ClientEncryption object.
-This is messy and language dependant to implement and makes mocking out the key vault difficult for tests.
+This is messy and language dependent to implement and makes mocking out the key vault difficult for tests.

 Why do we need to pass a client to create a ClientEncryption?